Damascus Securities Exchange

 The Damascus Securities Exchange (DSE) (سوق دمشق للأوراق المالية) is a stock exchange located in Damascus, Syria.
 Founded in 2009, it is the only stock exchange in Syria.
 The Damascus Securities Exchange is a member of the Federation of Euro-Asian Stock Exchanges.

 It started with its premises in the Barzeh district.
 On 10 May 2022, it moved to the business district of Yaafour.

 History

 Decree No. (55) (Securities Market Law)

 On 1 October 2006, Syrian President Bashar al-Assad issued Decree No. (55) (Securities Market Law) ("the Decree"), providing for the establishment of a stock market in Syria.
 The market was to be known as the DSE.
 This decree stipulated that the market be self-financed, provided that it covers Government deficits.
 The Decree also provides for the opportunity to convert the market into a joint stock company.

-The DSE was to be ran by a board of directors consisting of 9 members.
+The DSE was to be run by a board of directors consisting of 9 members.
 The Prime Minister was to appoint these members based on recommendations provided by the Syrian Commission on Financial Market & Securities.